sushilchand/credhive/README.md

 ## Getting Started
 ```
-Developed RESTful APId that provides credit information data to a front-end dashboard.
+Developed RESTful APIs that provides credit information data to a front-end dashboard.
 The
 API will handle requests to retrieve and manipulate credit information which is computed as
 just a difference of annual turnover for last 2 years and due loans.
 ```